How to Install NetData on Ubuntu 24.04

 http://your-server-ip:19999

-You should also claim your node to Netdata Cloud.
-This allows you to monitor all your servers in one place and manage alerts from a central dashboard.
+You’ll also want to claim your node to Netdata Cloud.
+This lets you monitor all your servers in one place and manage alerts from a central dashboard.
 Log in to your Netdata Cloud account, click on your space, and follow the “Claim Node” instructions provided in the portal.

 Conclusion